Latest Blog Entry

 I competed in Shotokan Karate for 11 years, including 3 years on the senior England squad, retiring from competition after the 2004 World Championships in Tokyo.
 I subsequently trained in MMA and Boxing, did tennis for a bit but am currently trying to stay ahead of my children in their gymnastics development.
 Reading and writing are two of my main hobbies.

-Qualifications include: UKSCA Accredited, NSCA CSCS*S, ACSM HFI, British Gymnastics Level 2 with FreeG, British Weightlifting Level 2, British Athletics: Athletics Coach.
+Qualifications include: UKSCA Accredited, NSCA CSCS*S, ACSM HFI, British Gymnastics Level 2 with FreeG, British Weightlifting Level 2, British Athletics: Athletics Coach, Level 1 Volleyball Coach.

 Sarah Marshall BSc(Hons) MCSP HCPC